Kiksuya: Plot summary

 Akecheta continues to search for the Valley Beyond and Kohana, meeting Maeve's daughter in the process, and later allowing guests to kill him so that he can travel to the Mesa—which the Ghost Nation believe to be the afterlife—to reunite with Kohana.
 The staff dismiss his errant behavior as a result of not having received software updates in a decade.
 Akecheta sneaks out to explore the Mesa and discovers Kohana has been decommissioned.
-Once returned to the park, Akecheta begins raids against the host population, recruiting them to join him in his search and starting them on the path to sentience, thus explaining the Maze symbol which William found outside Maeve's house after killing her and her daughter.
+Once returned to the park, Akecheta begins raids against the host population, recruiting them to join him in his search and starting them on their own path to sentience, thus explaining the Maze symbol which William found outside Maeve's house after killing her and her daughter.
 His actions attract the attention of Dr. Ford, who arranges to speak to Akecheta.
 Ford prepares Akecheta to take his recruits to the Valley Beyond when Dolores (whom Akecheta referred to as "the Deathbringer") rebels against the guests and staff.
 Akecheta completes his story as Emily arrives at the Ghost Nation camp.
 She has him turn William over to her, promising that he will suffer more with her than with the Ghost Nation.

 Elsewhere, Lee convinces a technician to keep Maeve stable, explaining her ability to control other hosts.
 Charlotte discovers Maeve does this by rewriting their programming over the hosts' network, and may be key to regaining control of Westworld.
 However, she is concerned that Maeve is communicating with unknown hosts that moment.
 It is shown Akecheta has been actually relaying his story to Maeve through her daughter.
 Akecheta promises Maeve he will protect her daughter, and instructs her to fulfill her mission before Dolores destroys them all.
 The Ghost Nation set off for the Valley Beyond.